bradhoward1/Patient-Physician-Heart-Rate-Server/README.md

 ### Running the Program

 The `hr_sentinel_server.py` must be run through the command terminal if running it locally.
 It is currently running in a virtual machine, but if the user desires to test and view the server locally, contact either Robert Baldoni, Jr., or Bradley Howard, the two designers of the server, to gain access to it.
 If you have contacted us and have been verified to use the server, ensure that a virtual environment has been created in Python and that all of the packages mentioned in the 'requirements.txt' file are installed as well before running the server file.
+Note that this repository was deployed with Travis CI and follows the pep8 style guide.

 ### The Server